green-coding-solutions/documentation/content/en/docs/installation/installation-overview.md

 You can check if everything is working fine by running `docker stats`.
 It should connect to the docker daemon and output a view with container-id, name, and stats, which should all be empty for now.

-### Rootless mode (strongly recommended)
+### Rootless mode
+The Green Metrics Tool is currently designed to work only with Docker in rootless mode.

+If your docker daemon currently does not run in rootless mode please follow the heregiven instructions.

-If you want rootless mode however be sure to follow the instructions here (make sure you have a non-root user in place first): [https://docs.docker.com/engine/security/rootless/](https://docs.docker.com/engine/security/rootless/)
+In order to use rootless mode you must have a non-root user on your system (see [https://docs.docker.com/engine/security/rootless/](https://docs.docker.com/engine/security/rootless/)

-After running the dockerd-rootless-setuptool.sh script, you may need to add some lines to your .bashrc file.

-The process may pose some challenges, as depending on your system some steps might fail.
-We created a small summary of our commands, but these are subject to change.

-#### Important:
-Before doing these steps be sure to relog into your system (either through relogging, or a new ssh login) with the non-root user.

-A switch with just "su my_user" will break and make install impossible.
+**Important: If you have just created a non root user be sure to relog into your system (either through relogging, or a new ssh login) with the non-root user.
+A switch with just `su my_user`not work.**

+The `docker-ce-rootless-extras` package on Ubuntu provides a *dockerd-rootless-setuptool.sh* script, which must be installed and run:
 ```bash
 sudo systemctl disable --now docker.service docker.socket && \
 sudo apt install uidmap && \